sfc-gh-jdemlow/storage_check/README.md

 only fetched or computed when necessary, reducing redundant operations and improving performance.

+### `all_in_one.py`: Combined Streamlit Application

+This file combines all the components into a single script for easier deployment and testing.
+It is useful for running the application locally or deploying it to Streamlit on Snowflake.
+The script imports the necessary modules and creates the Streamlit app with all the required functionality.
+Feel free to delete or only work off this file.

 ## Application Workflow

 1.  **Data Fetching and Initialization:**